Operational Quantum Reference Frame Transformations: Relational Quantum Kinematics

-so that $hH=eH$ for any $h \in H_0$, and we can conclude that $H_0 < H$.
-In particular, localizable principal frames are complete, and in general, a localizable frame observable on $\Sigma_\R \cong G/H$ factorizes through $B(\hir)^H$, i.e., we can write } Sharp frames are described by systems of imprimitivity, which by the imprimitivity theorem, are unitarily equivalent to $L^2(G/H)$.
+} Sharp frames are described by systems of imprimitivity, which by the imprimitivity theorem, are unitarily equivalent to $L^2(G/H)$.
 Fixing $H=\{e\}$ and demanding that $(U,\mathsf{P},\hi)$ is irreducible yields (up to unitary equivalence) the left regular representation.
 The term `ideal' frames (and also `perfect' frames \cite{Bartlett2007}) is used in the literature to mean something similar but not identical, the typical provision being that there is a collection of states in $\hi$ indexed by $g \in G$ (for example coherent state systems as in \cite{de2021perspective}), and these states must be orthogonal (or `perfectly distinguishable') for $g \neq g'$ for the frame to be ideal.
 However, we avoid this usage since the notion of orthogonality is not compatible with the Hilbert space framework within which we are working - $G$ is generally continuous, yet $\hi$ is assumed to be separable.
 We note also that elsewhere, coherent states themselves are understood, through their $G$-dependence, as encoding `frame orientations'; for us, this comes probabilistically through the measure on $G$ defined by an arbitrary state paired with $\E_{\R}$, through the Born rule \eqref{eq:born}, which we view as being more operationally motivated.
 There is no operational distinction between sharp frames and localizable frames based on the same space, and this is manifested clearly in the next subsection in which standard and relative observables are operationally compared.
-There are various other interesting frames one can consider that we do not touch upon here, for instance \emph{informationally complete} frames, in which $\E$ is an informationally complete POVM, which is necessarily unsharp.
+There are various other interesting frames one can consider that we do not touch upon here, for instance \emph{informationally complete} frames, in which $\E$ is an informationally complete POVM, which is necessarily unsharp (e.g. \cite{riera2024uncertainty}).